jonah-butler/react-19-movie-app/README.md

 ## Summary

-A small React 19 application that uses [TMDB](https://www.themoviedb.org/) api to browse movies.
+A small React 19 with Vite application that uses [TMDB](https://www.themoviedb.org/) api to browse movies.

 It includes: